What is the Purpose of STD Testing?

 • Pain during bowel movements

 • Itching in vaginal or anal region

 • Bumps, blisters or sores on or near genitals

 Your doctor will ask questions about your symptoms and will want details about the types of sexual contact you’ve had.
 Based on your answers, doctors will administer certain kinds of STD testing for specific viruses or bacterial infections.
 These may involve a pap smear, a blood test, a mouth swab, a urine test and/or a pelvic exam.

 Treatment will vary based on your diagnosis.
 In general, STDs caused by bacterial infections can be cured, and the earlier these conditions are treated, the faster they are eliminated and the less likely they are to spread further.
 Viral STDs such as HIV, herpes and hepatitis B and C have no cure, but treatment can limit the symptoms.

 You should not put off STD testing.
-Contact Rocky Mountain Women’s Health Center to schedule an appointment for STD testing and get the comprehensive treatment you need to better your health and prevent the infection of others.
+Contact Rocky Mountain Women’s Health to schedule an appointment for STD testing and get the comprehensive treatment you need to better your health and prevent the infection of others.